 “You do something amazing in school, you save a life.
 This sort of life-changing equation is irresistible to young people,” explains Matthew Savage, Acting Principal at ICS, who first launched this programme whilst Secondary Principal at the International School Brunei in 2012.
 Having watched it save over 10,000 lives in its first year in Brunei, he could not resist bringing the programme to other schools too.
 “There has been a paradigm shift at the school since we introduced Polio Points”, he explains, “and we have children telling their parents not what test score they got but how many children’s lives they have saved”.
 The slogan of this trailblazing programme is ‘Make the Point’, and, like the quickly trending hashtag, ICS students are seizing the opportunity to #makethepoint.

 Changemakers and Global Citizens

-The difference at Bromsgrove is palpable.
+The difference at ICS is palpable.
 Before Polio Points, it was difficult, sometimes, to motivate every learner, and to incentivise their achievement in a meaningful and relevant way.
 In pursuit of the best thinking of Carol Dweck, Polio Points feeds a growth mindset and rewards process rather than product, and Bromsgrove students are actively growing their global citizenship credentials in the process.
 It has also empowered them to realise that young people really can make a difference to the world, and that theirs could even be the generation which gets rid of Polio forever, just as their grandparents’ once rid the world of Smallpox.